TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Detailed Benchmark Results

 \paragraph{Diacritics Perturbations} Table~\ref{tab:diacritics} expands on diacritics perturbations, examining how tokenizers handle optional Farsi diacritics that are used to clarify pronunciation and phonetic details, Chinese tonal variations in the Pinyin format, and incorrect accent placement in Italian text.
 We test how tokenizers handle optional diacritics, where text remains valid with or without marks (e.g., marks placed above or below letters to clarify pronunciation and phonetic details such as short vowels (fat\d{h}a for /a/, kasra for /e/, \d{d}amma for /o/), or sukūn for the absence of vowels in Farsi), wrong accents such as using \'e instead of \`e in Italian.
 Models experience substantial performance degradation when diacritics are added to Chinese (0.49 average drop) and Farsi (0.41 average drop), languages that typically lack such markers.
 This indicates that tokenizers trained on undiacritized text struggle when these marks are introduced, despite their disambiguating potential.
 In contrast, models show much higher robustness to incorrect Italian accents (0.10 average drop).
 Among models, BLOOM performs best overall (0.26 average drop) due to its multilingual design; TokenMonster excels on Farsi (0.21 drop); GPT-2 slightly improves on Italian wrong accents (-0.02 drop); while Llama-3.2 exhibits severe degradation on Farsi (0.60 drop).

 \paragraph{Orthographic and Grammatical Errors} Table~\ref{tab:orth_grammar_errors} reveals that orthographic and grammatical errors create varying challenges depending on the morphological complexity of the language.
-TokenMonster and ByT5, a character-level approach, demonstrate the strongest performance.

-\paragraph{Orthographic Errors} Orthographic errors represent spelling mistakes and character-level variations commonly encountered in real-world text, including vowel substitutions, consonant errors, phonetic spelling variants, common misspellings, and punctuation errors.
+TokenMonster and ByT5, a character-level approach, demonstrate the strongest performance. \begin{itemize} \item \textbf{Orthographic Errors:} Orthographic errors represent spelling mistakes and character-level variations commonly encountered in real-world text, including vowel substitutions, consonant errors, phonetic spelling variants, common misspellings, and punctuation errors.
 Imagine perturbing the word ``week'' to ``weak'' in the question, ``The number of days in a week is''.
 This change breaks 6/14 models despite both words existing as distinct tokens with separate embeddings.
 This suggests that tokenization robustness depends not merely on vocabulary coverage but on the semantic stability of token representations.

-\paragraph{Grammatical Errors} Consider the Turkish locative suffix variants ``\textit{saat}teki'' for the root saat (in the \textit{hour}) versus the incorrect ``saatdeki'' as part of the canonical question ``2 saatteki dakika sayısı'' (Translation in English: ``The number of minutes in 2 hours is'').
+\item \textbf{Grammatical Errors:} Consider the Turkish locative suffix variants ``\textit{saat}teki'' for the root saat (in the \textit{hour}) versus the incorrect ``saatdeki'' as part of the canonical question ``2 saatteki dakika sayısı'' (Translation in English: ``The number of minutes in 2 hours is'').